eelismie/ot-harjoitustyo/docs/architecture.md

 The classes are organized inside the packages as shown below.
 The user interacts with a UI layer, and the application logic is handled chiefly by the markovManager class.
 Simulation descriptions are contained in simDescriptor objects, which can be loaded from a data-access-object or created by the user in the application.

 The simulation state that is displayed to the user and advanced is contained in the simulation class.
 The simulation class mainly advances the simulation and contains the necessary information in a light format.
-The SimHelper class was implemented to
+The SimHelper class was implemented to edit simulations when they were being run.

 ![Architecture](https://github.com/volatilequark/ot-harjoitustyo/blob/master/docs/pictures/architecture.jpg)

+MarkovManager methods are called from the UI.
+The details of information retriaval are hidden behind the SimDao interface: the dependence of MarkovManager on SimFromFile and SimFromDb are injected depending on the user's intentions.

 ## Data Storage